Yangqin0607/learngit/readme.txt

-Git add  is a distributed version control system.
-Git ne is free software
+a Git add  is a distributed version control system. b Git ne is free software